Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 [“Welcome!”] he managed in clumsy people-words.
 She smiled and replied in English.

 “Hello.
 I brought food.”
-She hefted a basket---several jars of the eldest Singer’s preserved stew.
+She hefted a basket - several jars of the eldest Singer’s preserved stew.
 It was hearty, delicious stuff that could fill any hungry belly.

 Nimesh’s teeth shone in a genuine smile.
 “Ah!
 Thank you.
 Please, come in.”
 He stepped aside and escorted her toward the tables and plastic huts.
 “Did you bring enough for yourself, or would you like some of ours?”